TiemenBouma/cub3d/README.md

 # cub3d
-Made by:            t-bouma and svos. program languages:  C
+Made by:            t-bouma and svos
+Program languages:  C

 Cub3d is a team schoolproject for Codam Collage.
 The idea was to make a raycasting game engine inspired on Wolfenstein 3d.